-Smartphones can also sync with more sophisticated equipment like the Withings Aura to make sure you get a good night’s rest.
+Smartphones can also sync with more sophisticated equipment like the Withings Aura or Philips Wake-Up Light to make sure you get a good night’s rest.
 And as any doctor will tell you, sleeping well is essential to living a healthy lifestyle.

 With the rise of virtual reality headsets like the Oculus Rift and HTC Vive comes a more interactive way of playing games.
 Instead of sitting down and using a controller, you have to stand and move around, making it a much more active experience.
 And your phone has a part to play.

 Modern smartphones can slot into virtual reality headsets like Samsung Gear VR or Google Cardboard (which is much cheaper).
 Fire up a VR app, and you’re away.
 Getting healthy has never been so much fun.

 Our phones can also help us eat healthier.
 Apps like Calorie Counter & Diet Tracker are bursting with nutritional information so you can make the healthier choice when it comes to meal times and snacking.
 Once you see just what’s in it, that chocolate bar might not be so tempting after all…

 If you need some motivation to start exercising or advice finding the right workout for you then it might be worth considering a personal trainer.
 Whether you want one session or a series, TrueBe connects you to a network of personal trainers, in venues across London, at home or even in your office.